RocketChat/docs-old/developer-guides/realtime-api/the-message-object/attachment/README.md

 # The attachment object

-This is where you can define an attachment object, including templates that contain Rich Messages.
+This is where you can define an attachment object.
+Simple attachments can include "audio", "video", "image" and "file", or more complex Rich Messages using templates.

 The attachment object contains these fields:

 - `type`: value must be one of ["audio", "video", "image", "file", "template"]
-- `payload`: payload of the template (object)
+- `payload`: payload of the attachment or template (object)

 ```json
 {